skingle/SupplyChain/README.md

 ## Libraries

- `Roles` library is used to create diffrent roles such as Farmers, Distributor, Retailer and Consumer.
+ `Roles` library is used to create different roles such as Farmers, Distributor, Retailer and Consumer.

 ## Contract Information